Transforming lives through quality learning experiences

 Academic Honesty Policy:

 Dishonesty in any form--including plagiarism, turning in assignments prepared by others, and cheating on exams -- is not acceptable within the ASU-Beebe system.
-Please see Instructor syllabus for Academic Honesty policies specific to your course the Student Handbook for the Student Code of Conduct.
+Please see Instructor syllabus for Academic Honesty policies specific to your course and the Student Handbook for the Student Code of Conduct.

 Credit Hour Policy: